OrangeFox86/DreamcastControllerUsbPico/README.md

 - Read and Write communication with maple bus is complete!
 - The USB interface is there, but it is a very, very rough implementation (code was sloppily copied from my Genesis controller project)
 - Started to create the Dreamcast node which should handle all connected devices to a bus, but only currently supports a controller
+  - I have successfully played Steam games on my Windows PC using a Dreamcast controller with this
 - Design has been updated to scale a bit better - it's still very rough though

 ## Why the RP2040 is a Game Changer